Entertainment & Special Event Insurance — Kelly Insurance Group

 HIP HOP CONCERT INSURANCE QUESTIONS & ANSWERS

-Answers to the most common questions from concert promoters, hip hop event producers, venue operators, and artist management companies shopping for event insurance.
+Answers to the questions concert promoters, hip hop event producers, venue operators, and artist management teams ask most when shopping for event insurance.

-Many standard insurance carriers decline hip hop and rap events based on genre categorization rather than evaluating the actual risk profile of the specific event.
-This is a market limitation — not a reflection of the actual insurability of well-run hip hop events.
-The carriers that decline these events simply don't have the appetite or underwriting infrastructure to evaluate them properly.
-KIG works with specialty entertainment markets that have decades of experience writing hip hop, rap, and urban music events — and who underwrite each event on its actual merits: the venue, the security plan, the artist profile, the crowd capacity, and the promoter's track record.
-Genre alone is not a basis for declination with the right markets.
+Many standard carriers decline hip hop and rap events based on genre categorization rather than the actual risk of the specific show.
+That's a market limitation, not a reflection of whether a well-run hip hop event is insurable.
+The carriers that decline often simply lack the appetite or the underwriting infrastructure to evaluate these events properly.
+KIG works with specialty entertainment markets that have long experience writing hip hop, rap, and urban music events and that underwrite each one on its real merits — the venue, the security plan, the artist profile, the crowd capacity, and the promoter's track record.
+With the right markets, genre alone is not a basis for declination.

-Yes — even if the venue has their own general liability insurance, you as the promoter almost certainly need your own separate event liability policy.
-Here's why: the venue's policy protects the venue.
-It does not protect you as the promoter from claims related to your event operations, your production decisions, your security staffing, or your contractual obligations to the artist or sponsors.
-Additionally, most venue rental contracts require the promoter to carry their own GL policy and name the venue as an additional insured — meaning the venue is added to your policy, not the other way around.
+Yes — even if the venue carries its own general liability, you as the promoter almost always need your own separate event policy.
+The venue's policy protects the venue.
+It does not protect you from claims tied to your event operations, your production decisions, your security staffing, or your contractual obligations to the artist or sponsors.
+On top of that, most venue rental contracts require the promoter to carry a GL policy and to name the venue as an additional insured — meaning the venue is added to your policy, not the other way around.
 Assuming the venue's insurance covers you is one of the most common and most dangerous gaps in event risk management.

-Standard concert promoter insurance covers the promoter and the event — not the artist personally.
-Artists are typically either added as additional insureds on the promoter's GL policy (as specified in the booking contract rider), or they carry their own touring artist liability insurance separately.
-If an artist's performance rider requires them to be named as an additional insured on your policy, KIG will add that endorsement when binding coverage.
-Artists and their management teams sometimes carry their own event liability, but this covers their own exposure — not the promoter's.
-Review your artist contract carefully: it will specify insurance requirements for both parties.
+A promoter's concert insurance generally covers the promoter and the event — not the artist personally.
+Artists are typically either added as additional insureds on the promoter's GL policy (as specified in the booking rider) or carry their own touring artist liability coverage.
+If an artist's rider requires being named as an additional insured on your policy, KIG can add that endorsement at binding.
+An artist's own coverage protects their exposure, not yours.
+Review the artist contract carefully — it will spell out the insurance requirements for both parties.

-This is a complex situation that requires careful legal and insurance review.
-If a licensed third-party caterer or bartending service is handling the alcohol service under their own liquor license, the promoter typically needs Host Liquor Liability at minimum — and ideally coordinates with the licensed vendor's Liquor Liability policy as well.
-If no license is in place and alcohol is being served, you have a serious legal problem before you have an insurance problem.
-Unlicensed alcohol service can void coverage entirely, expose you to regulatory violations, and create personal criminal liability.
-Contact KIG early — we can help you understand the insurance requirements for your specific alcohol service structure before you commit to it.
+This is a situation that needs careful legal and insurance review.
+If a licensed third-party caterer or bartending service handles the alcohol under their own license, the promoter typically needs Host Liquor Liability at minimum and ideally coordinates with the licensed vendor's liquor liability policy.
+If no license is in place and alcohol is being served, you have a serious legal problem before you have an insurance problem — unlicensed alcohol service can void coverage entirely, expose you to regulatory violations, and create personal liability.
+Contact KIG early; we can help you understand the insurance requirements for your specific alcohol service structure before you commit to it.
+Our festival and concert liquor liability page covers this exposure in more depth.

-General Liability insurance does not cover financial losses from weather cancellation or governmental shutdown.
-These scenarios are covered — when covered at all — under Event Cancellation insurance, which is a separate policy.
-Event cancellation policies can cover irrecoverable advance expenses (deposits, production costs, marketing spend) and lost ticket revenue when an event is cancelled due to covered perils including severe weather, governmental prohibition, venue failure, or force majeure events.
-The specific perils covered, the waiting period, and the documentation requirements vary by policy.
-Pandemic and communicable disease exclusions are now standard on most cancellation policies post-COVID.
-Contact KIG to discuss what cancellation coverage is available for your specific event and the realistic limits of coverage.
+General liability does not respond to financial losses from weather cancellation or a governmental shutdown.
+Those scenarios are addressed — when addressed at all — under Event Cancellation insurance, a separate policy.
+Cancellation policies can respond to irrecoverable advance expenses (deposits, production costs, marketing) and lost ticket revenue when an event is cancelled due to covered perils, which may include severe weather, governmental prohibition, venue failure, or force majeure.
+The specific perils, waiting periods, and documentation requirements vary by policy, and communicable-disease exclusions are now common on cancellation forms.
+For outdoor shows, note the National Weather Service 30-30 lightning guidance: if 30 seconds or less pass between flash and thunder, people should be indoors, and activity should not resume until 30 minutes after the last thunder.
+Contact KIG to discuss what cancellation coverage is realistically available for your event.

-Yes — and for high-frequency promoters, an annual event liability program is usually more cost-effective than insuring each event individually.
-Annual programs for concert promoters typically cover all events within a defined category (e.g., all hip hop shows at venues under 3,000 capacity) under a single policy with aggregate limits.
-You report events to the carrier as they're booked, and all are covered under the annual structure.
+Yes — and for high-frequency promoters, an annual event liability program is often more efficient than insuring each show one at a time.
+Annual programs for concert promoters typically cover all events within a defined category under a single policy with aggregate limits.
+You report events to the carrier as they're booked, and they fall under the annual structure.
 Annual programs also simplify COI issuance — one policy, one carrier, consistent documentation.
-KIG structures annual promoter programs for active hip hop promoters running multiple shows per year in single markets or across multiple cities.
-Contact us with your event volume and we'll evaluate whether an annual program makes sense for your operation.
+KIG can structure annual programs for active promoters running multiple shows in a single market or across multiple cities.
+Within our special events program, coverage can be provided on a short-term basis for single events or on an annual basis for multiple events.
+Tell us your event volume and we'll evaluate whether an annual program makes sense.

 Reference Terms